lus/nicegres/README.md

 ## The built image is old / Postgres got an update.
 What should I do?

-You can either build the image yourself by using the `docker build` command or open an issue to make me re-build the image.
+nicegres will be rebuilt every 24h.
+If it is mandatory to update it beforehand, build the image yourself or tell me to manually trigger it.